waterlinked/waterlinked.github.io/docs/dvl/dead-reckoning.md

 ## Yaw drift

 !!! note
     The yaw angle may experience drift.
-This drift can be decreased to 0.1-0.3&#176 per minute by [calibration](#starting-dead-reckoning) of the gyrometer.
+This drift can be decreased to 0.1-0.3&#176 per minute by [calibration](#starting-dead-reckoning) of the gyroscope.